robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![claim](images/rebutting.svg)

 ???
 Now using rebutting defeaters, we can introduce doubts in this claim.
-Here we have R1 which introduces a doubt in C1: Unless Tweety does not have wings.
+Here we have R1 which introduces a doubt: Unless Tweety is not a bird.

 ---
 # Address Rebutting defeater
 ![claim](images/rebuttclaim.svg)

 ???
-To address defeater R1, we introduce the claim C2 which says that Tweety is a winged bird.
-No we can also attack this claim with two additional defeaters R2 and R3.
-Which leads to claims C3 and C4.
+To address defeater R1, we introduce the sub-claim C2 which says that Tweety is a winged bird.
+Continuing the argument, we can also attack sub-claim C2 with two additional defeaters R2 and R3.
+R2 says Unless Tweety is handicaped and R3 says Unless Tweety is a Penguin.
+Both are good defeaters for the argument at this point.
+We address R2 with sub-claim C3: Tweety is physically able, and R3 is addressed by sub-Claim C4, which is Tweety is a member of the flying bird species.
+So it is not a penguin.

 ---
 # Undermining defeater
-## Why evidence could be irrelevant
+## Why could evidence be irrelevant or insufficient?
 ![claim](images/undermine.svg)

+???
+Now, C3 and C4 sub-claims are specific enough to support them with directly observable evidence.
+Here we have three pieces of evidence.
+E1 and E2 are relevant for sub-claim C3, and E3 is appropriate for C4.
+E1 is a physical test report, E2 documents sightings of Tweety flying, and E3 is Tweety's DNA test results.

+At this point in the argument, you can explicitly choose to introduce doubts in your evidence.
+Why could it be irrelevant or insufficient?
 ---
 # Undermining defeater
 ![claim](images/undermine-done.svg)

+???
+For example, we can undermine evidence E3 with a defeater: Unless the DNA test was contaminated.
+The contamination can happen if the lab does not handle the samples properly.
+So we address this with a sub-claim C5: The DNA sample has no cross-contamination.
+Eventually, we support this claim using the evidence E4, which is Lab Procedures document.

+Notice that in this diagram we explicitly show that argumentation in each branch is using a grey filled circle.

 ---